WatheqAlshowaiter/WatheqAlshowaiter/README.md

 ### Hi there 👋

-I am Watheq ALshowaiter from Yemen.
-A web devleloper who graduated from Sana'a University in Information Technology.
+- Hello, I am Watheq, I am a web developer with a very strong passion to solve problems and make an impact using programming.
+I am skilled in both front-end **(HTML/CSS/JavaScript/React/Tailwind/Sass)** and back-end stacks **(PHP/MySQL/Laravel)**.
+- I am also a blogger with decent technical blog posts and I have translated some technical posts from English to Arabic.
+- I love reading about many topics with a life-long learner mindset.

-- 🌱  Learning Node.js, Express.js, and MongoDB.
+- 🌱 I am currently Learning Node.js, Express.js, and MongoDB.
 - 📫  You can reach me through my [personal blog](http://watheq.xyz/) which have all my social accounts, or with my email: watheq[dot]alshowaiter[at]gmail[dot]com.
 - and more of my [CV](https://drive.google.com/drive/u/1/folders/1XiXeaevXq74kncnpIV6yGmhawQV4_1Tk).